You will find in this complete Guide the Best Chinese social media for Marketing, with last update, figures and best strategies, done by expert.

 - The “Wow” of Wechat:

-Ealier this years (2019) Wechat added a “time capsule” feature similar to Instagram, Snapchat, and Facebook’s stories feature.
+Earlier this year (2020) Wechat added a “time capsule” feature similar to Instagram, Snapchat, and Facebook’s stories feature.
 A lesser-known addition was the “Wow” feature.
 If users click “like” button for an article on Wechat, the article will then be shown to all the user’s contacts under the “Wow” tab under WeChat’s “Top Stories” section.
 This drastically increases the exposure of the articles organically.

 - Location-Based Marketing: